Trump plans to bring 'biggest tax cuts ever' in US history, praises Kelly

 The president also touched on Kelly’s Thursday appearance in the White House briefing room after Trump was criticized for his condolences to the widow of Sgt.
 La David Johnson, who was killed with three other U.S. soldiers in Niger on Oct.
 4. Florida Democratic Rep. Frederica Wilson said Trump told Johnson’s widow that her deceased husband “knew what he signed up for.”

-Trump said his Chief of Staff was “an elegant man.”
+Trump said his chief of staff is “an elegant man.”

-“[Kelly] was so offended, because he was in the room when I made the call and so were other people,” said Trump.
-“And the call was a very nice call.”
+“[Kelly] was so offended, because he was in the room when I made the call and so were other people,” Trump said.
+“And the call was a very nice call.
+He was so offended that a woman would be — that somebody would be listening to that call.”

-Trump also dismissed Wilson’s claim that Kelly was forced to make public statements to keep his job.
+Trump dismissed Wilson’s claim that Kelly was forced to make public statements to keep his job.

-“He didn't want this job,” Trump said.
+“He didn't want this job,” Trump said, adding that Wilson's comment was "sickening" to him.
 “He is a man who felt this was important for the country.”

+Despite his past criticism on China’s lack of action against North Korea, Trump applauded Chinese President Xi Jinping and his actions against North Korea.
+He called Xi a “good man” who has been helping the U.S. with the nuclear crisis.

+“He's for China and I'm for the U.S., OK?
+So we start off with that, but we do have a very good — I would say an exceptional relationship,” Trump told Fox News.
+“And China's really helping us, and — well, also with respect to North Korea, 93 percent of things going into North Korea come through China.
+China is big stuff.”

+“I was always good student, I am like a person that does well with that kind of thing.
+And I doubt I would be here if weren’t for social media, to be honest with you.
+Because there is a fake media out there, I get treated very unfairly by the media,” the president added.

+He said, “So when somebody, says something about me, I am able to go bing, bing, bing and I take care of it.
+The other way, I would never be get the word out.”

-The second part of the interview with Trump will air on Monday on Fox Business News.
+The second part of the exclusive interview with Trump will air on Monday on "Mornings With Maria" on the Fox Business Network from 6 a.m. to 9 a.m.